Hooper's Store: History

-David and Gina
+David

 The fictional character David (Northern Calloway), a young African-American who moved to Sesame Street in the early 1970s, was soon hired by Mr. Hooper as an assistant.
 David was originally conceived as a hip, upbeat singer fresh out of high school who was fond of eccentric hats.
 Although he appeared in Season 3, he began working at the store in Season 4 while studying law at college.